KTS - Your Potassium Source Matters, Let's Talk Potatoes

 KTS has the ability to be utilized through a myriad of application types.
 Fertigation is the most common in-season application but KTS can be soil applied, water-run, or used as a foliar.

 Figure 2 shows the results from a recent study completed with a Washington state potato producer.
 This producer added 2 quarts of KTS in with a fungicide spray that was already scheduled to happen weekly after the tubers reached 2” in diameter.
 The producer sprayed 6 times for a total of 3 GPA of KTS applied as a foliar over 6 weeks.
-The producer saw a 6.4 ton/acre increase.
+The producer saw a 44% yield increase.

 While the potassium wasn’t applied at high rates, it was the timing that really allowed the fertilizer to be extremely impactful.
 Crop Vitality's line of liquid fertilizers by Tessenderlo Kerley are known for being flexible to fit in with existing systems to deliver great results within the current farming and fertility plans.